Jun 10, 2022

 Once you pass, these assets would not be considered part of your estate anymore, as your selected heir would already have possession of the assets.
 If you’ve simplified your estate enough, your estate executor won’t have to go through probate.
 Gifting your property can also help reduce the amount of taxes and fees due.
 Because a living inheritance is considered a gift, any assets bestowed upon a beneficiary aren’t considered income.
 That means they’re income-tax-free.
 With a traditional inheritance, a chunk of it may be eaten by taxes owed by a deceased person’s estate before a beneficiary even gets a penny.

-You can designate beneficiaries for life insurance, retirement accounts, or registered savings vehicles like RRSPs or TFSA before you die.
+You can designate beneficiaries for life insurance, retirement accounts, or registered savings vehicles like IRAs, RRSPs or TFSA before you die.
 These funds typically go directly to your heirs without having to go through probate.
 You should also name a secondary beneficiary in case the primary beneficiary pre-deceases you.

 Titling your assets to joint ownership can also be a brilliant way to avoid probate.
-Ideally, in Canada, assets held jointly with rights of survivors pass directly to the surviving joint owner.
+Ideally, assets held jointly with rights of survivors pass directly to the surviving joint owner.
 However, naming a joint owner when he or she is not the only beneficiary of the estate may cause disagreement between heirs.
 Additionally, tax consequences, including capital gains property transfer tax, may apply when naming joint owners of the specific property.